Linked Helper Review 2026: Features, Pros & Cons, Alternatives

 These are the core features:

 1. Multi-source Lead Targeting: Source leads from various platforms and customize daily activity limits for better targeting.
+Use "Auto-collect" to gather profiles every X days without manual starts.

 1. Drip Campaigns: Build automated message funnels for outreach, personalize messages with custom variables and templates.
+LH supports SPINTAX and Message Variants for higher reply rates.

 1. Linked Helper CRM: Automate lead workflows, detect smart replies to avoid sending wrongful messages, analyze profile and campaign analytics.